Boondoggler3210/OBS-Zwift-Ride-Ons/README.md

 4. Current Route Name
 5. Route Length, Leadin and Ascent
 6. Lap Counter
-7. Chat messages - optionally filtered by Zwift Users ID - enter IDs as comma separated list
+7. Chat messages - optionally filtered by Zwift Users ID - enter IDs as comma separated list and filter by type
 8. Timing Arch messages
+9. 'says Ride On!' in ride on names message now optional
+10. Added Event name

 Updates OBS text sources with each value at a user definable interval.